Carcinoma of the cervix

-Carcinoma of the cervix is a malignancy arising from the cervix and is considered the third commonest gynaecologic malignancy.
+Carcinoma of the cervix is a malignancy arising from the cervix and is considered the third most common gynaecologic malignancy (after endometrial and ovarian).

 It typically presents in younger women with the average age of onset at around 45 years.